I’m an electrical engineer, software developer, tinkerer.

-I’m intrigued by “electrical engineering archeology”, and the history of physics circa 1850-1950; there’s something satisfying about understanding old technology and how we got where we are, and experiments of that era were both beautiful and relatively easy to understand.
-Sometimes I worry about spending time on useless things, but then I try to remember that I’m in good company.
+I’m intrigued by electrical engineering history and the history of physics circa 1850-1950; there’s something satisfying about understanding old technology and how we got where we are, and experiments of that era were both beautiful and relatively easy to understand.
+Sometimes I spend time on useless things, and sometimes I feel silly about that, but then I remember that I’m in good company.

-I’m an Electrical Engineer by training, and a polymath at heart.
-I’ve built robots for competitions.
-I spent a few years building autonomous unmanned aerial vehicles (some with jet engines!), and several more building stabilized camera systems for yet more UAVs.
+I have a B.S. and M.S. in electrical engineering.
+In school, I built robots for competitions and spent a few years building flight control systems for autonomous unmanned aerial vehicles – some with jet engines!
+I spent several more professional years building stabilized camera systems for UAVs.
 I helped start a company to develop sensors for agricultural aerial survey, and along the way got to dive into the world of cloud computing.
-For several years I spent most of my development time building web services to run on clusters at AWS, in addition to my usual embedded C++ on small microcontrollers.
-At the moment, tinkering with a variety of projects, some of which I occasionally write about on my project blog.
+For several years I spent most of my development time building web services to run at AWS, along with the more typical embedded C++ development.
+Most recently, I’m working with researchers at the UW Molecular Information Systems Lab on using DNA for storage and computing.
+I often spend time tinkering with a variety of fun projects, some of which I occasionally write about on my project blog.

 When it comes to software: